misasa/visual_stage/README.md

 # gem package -- visual_stage

-Ruby API wrapper for VisualStage 2007.
-It provides easy-to-use functions of [python package -- vs2007](https://gitlab.misasa.okayama-u.ac.jp/pythonpackage/vs2007) for Ruby.
+Ruby API wrapper for [python package -- vs2007](https://gitlab.misasa.okayama-u.ac.jp/pythonpackage/vs2007).
+This gem provides easy-to-use functionss and with this gem, Ruby can access and control `VisualStage 2007`.

 # Dependency